Dywangxin/CrossHostCoV/README.md

 # Requirements
 sklearn v0.24.2

 pandas v1.1.5

 numpy v1.19.5

 torch v1.8.1

-RNAErnie (manuscript at https://www.nature.com/articles/s42256-024-00836-4; src available at https://github.com/CatIIIIIIII/RNAErnie).
+For RNAErnie (manuscript at https://www.nature.com/articles/s42256-024-00836-4; src available at https://github.com/CatIIIIIIII/RNAErnie), its data processing output is required but you do not need to install it within the same environment.